jbock-java/jbock/README.md

 jbock is a command line parser that works similar to [airline](https://github.com/airlift/airline) and [picocli.](https://github.com/remkop/picocli)
-While those other parsers scan for annotations at runtime, jbock is an annotation processor that generates java source code at compile time instead.
+While those other parsers scan for annotations at runtime, jbock is an annotation processor that generates Java source code at compile time instead.

 ### Overview